 Faculty Contact: Kent Jones

-The International Business Environment concentration shall consist of four courses, to be chosen from the two lists below.
-At least one of the four courses MUST be a noneconomics course.
+The International Business Environment concentration consists of four (4) courses chosen from the lists below.
+At least one (1) of the four (4) courses MUST be a non-economics course.

-At least THREE courses from the following list of seven courses.
-Each course is worth four credits:
+Choose at least three (3) courses from the following list.
+Each course is worth four (4) credits:

 - ECN 3660 International Trade Theory and Policy